SAP/open-ux-tools/.changeset/strange-crabs-peel.md

 A new feature is introduced to run validators on deploy configuration in `ui5-deploy.yaml` and returns found issues.
 This new feature is only activated when running deploy in the existing `test` mode.
 No additional parameter required to include this validation process.

-`@sap-ux/deploy-input-validator`:
+`@sap-ux/project-input-validator`:

-A new module that includes validator utility functions for deploy configuration inputs.
-Please refer to the unit test file in `deploy-input-validator/test/validators.test.ts` for use cases.
+A new module that includes validator utility functions for Fiori project inputs.
+Please refer to the unit test file in `project-input-validator/test/validators.test.ts` for use cases.